APNG-2: Capability

 PacRimWest is a fibre-optic cable with two fibre pairs.
 These will be used to provide APNG-2 with around 1100 Mbit/s data capability, consisting of 2 × 565 Mbit/s PDH systems with all electronic regeneration.

 Cost

-The reuse of the cable is expected to save about 80% of the cost of a new cable: USD$11 million v $60 m.
+The reuse of the cable is expected to save about 80% of the cost of a new cable: US$11 million v $60 m.

 Testing

 A 300 km segment of the PacRimWest cable was recovered and tested from a section south of the intended recovery route.
 It was found to be sound and suitable for reuse.

 Cable ship

 The cable ship being used is CS Ile de Re (named after the French west coast island, Île de Ré.)